Dynamic-Capital/Dynamic-Capital/docs/page-numbering-toc-guide.md

       anchors point to the correct pages.
 - [ ] Capture an export (PDF or print preview) that demonstrates numbering and navigation accuracy for grading or stakeholder sign-off.

+#### How to Complete These Tasks

+- **Front matter verification**
+  1. Review the document structure in the navigation pane or outline view.
+  2. Check that all front matter pages use Roman numerals before the TOC.
+- **Content order confirmation**
+  1. Compare the document’s section order to the recommended report structure.
+  2. Move misplaced sections so the narrative flows from overview to appendices.
+- **TOC refresh**
+  1. Update the TOC and any lists of figures/tables to capture late edits.
+  2. Scroll through the document to confirm the page numbers match the TOC.
+- **Header/footer consistency audit**
+  1. Inspect each section break in print preview mode.
+  2. Ensure headers carry the correct chapter names and footers show the right numbering style.
+- **Citation and index alignment**
+  1. Cross-reference in-text citations with the reference list entries.
+  2. Verify index anchors resolve to the correct pages or headings.
+- **Export evidence**
+  1. Produce a PDF or print preview and skim it for numbering or TOC issues.
+  2. Save the export as part of the submission or review evidence.

 ## Example Professional Report Structure